basho-labs/little_riak_book/en/02-concepts.md

 But when values are distributed, *consistency* might not be guaranteed.
 In the middle of an object's replication, two servers could have different results.
 When we update `favorite` to `cold pizza` on one node, another node might contain the older value `pizza`, because of a network connectivity problem.
 If you request the value of `favorite` on either side of a network partition, two different results could possibly be returned---the database is inconsistent.

-We do have an alternative choice.
-Rather than lose consistency, you could chose to lose *availability*.
+If consistency should not be compromised in a distributed database, we can choose to sacrifice *availability* instead.
 We may, for instance, decide to lock the entire database during a write, and simply refuse to serve requests until that value has been replicated to all relevant nodes.
 Clients have to wait while their results can be brought into a consistent state (ensuring all replicas will return the same value) or fail if the nodes have trouble communicating.
 For many high-traffic read/write use-cases, like an online shopping cart where even minor delays will cause people to just shop elsewhere, this is not an acceptable sacrifice.

 This tradeoff is known as Brewer's CAP theorem.
 CAP loosely states that you can have a C (consistent), A (available), or P (partition-tolerant) system, but you can only choose 2.
 Assuming your system is distributed, you're going to be partition-tolerant, meaning, that your network can tolerate packet loss.
 If a network partition occurs between nodes, your servers still run.